NormalNvim/NormalNvim/README.md

 Special thanks to LeoRed04 for designing the logo.

+## Trivia
+Did you know NormalNvim was the first distro ever to ship a compiler that [support 22+ programming languages](https://www.youtube.com/watch?v=O42uCIBaCIQ)?

+* A compiler.
+* A LSP garbage collector.
+* A keymapping to generate code documentation.
+* A distro agnostic collection of customizable user interface components.

 ## Roadmap
 * Cleanup the config of the plugin `Mason`.
 * Once nvim 0.10 is officially released, replace `get_active_clients` by `get_clients`.